Sexual harassment: Coping

 Sexual harassment, by definition, is unwanted and not to be tolerated.
 There are ways, however, for offended and injured people to overcome the resultant psychological effects, remain in or return to society, regain healthy feelings within personal relationships when they were affected by the outside relationship trauma, regain social approval, and recover the ability to concentrate and be productive in educational and work environments.
 These include stress management and therapy, cognitive-behavioral therapy, friends and family support, and advocacy.

-Immediate psychological and legal counseling are recommended since self-treatment may not release stress or remove trauma, and simply reporting to authorities may not have the desired effect, may be ignored, or may further injure the victim at its response.
+Illustration portraying the community care, equality, and empathy that help targets of sexual violence or harassment.

 A 1991 study done by K.R.
 Yount found three dominant strategies developed by a sample of women coal miners to manage sexual harassment on the job: the "lady", the "flirt", and the "tomboy".

-The "ladies" were typically the older women workers who tended to disengage from the men, kept their distance, avoided using profanity, avoided engaging in any behavior that might be interpreted as suggestive.
-They also tended to emphasize by their appearance and manners that they were ladies.
-The consequences for the "ladies" were that they were the targets of the least amount of come-ons, teasing and sexual harassment, but they also accepted the least prestigious and lowest-paid jobs.
+The "ladies" were typically older women workers who tended to disengage from the men, kept their distance, avoided profanity, and refrained from any behavior that might be interpreted as suggestive.
+They also tended to emphasize, through their appearance and manners, that they were ladies.
+The consequences for the "ladies" were that they were the targets of the least amount of come-ons, teasing, and sexual harassment, but they also accepted the least prestigious and lowest-paid jobs.